U.S. Interior Department watchdog faults Zinke's travel practices: Washington Post

 The report said other officials in the department approved Zinke’s wife, Lolita, riding with him in government vehicles.
 It said that when Zinke was asked whether he knew the practice violated department policy, the secretary said it was consistent with government travel regulations.

-The report listed several instances of official travel in which Zinke was accompanied by her wife and he reimbursed the government for her expenses.
+The Inspector General report listed several instances of official travel in which Zinke was accompanied by her wife and he reimbursed the government for her expenses.

 “Ultimately, the employees advised him that making her a volunteer could be perceived negatively, and she did not become one,” the report said.